KaiYan289/KaiYan289.github.io/about.markdown

 106. Do not undo commit in github desktop unless you are absolutely certain!
 Undoing commit makes you lose all the progresses during this commit.

+107. You need to use clf() instead of cla() to remove the old colorbar in your last figure in matplotlib.
+However, after that you need ax = fig.add_subplot() to re-insert subfigures in order to draw anything more on the canvas.

 <!--
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)